pulp/pulpproject.org/_posts/2020-11-25-pulp-community-survey-results-2020.md

 * A perception that there was a much broader skillset required to use Pulp 3, with references in the documentation, for example, to Ansible and Python.
 * A lack of a Puppet plugin.
 * On-premise installation via RPMs because of security restrictions.
-* Rewriting of internal tooling.
+* Migrating required the complete rewrite of internal tooling.

 ### Reason for not planning to migrate to Pulp 3